JoshDavid/EasyGUI/README.md

 - R is the result of the function.
 R is an Integer.
   - ¯1 : Page was aborted.
 The page was closed before a response was submitted.
   -  0 : ‘No’ was selected
+- Msg is the question you want to ask.
+This will be displayed as text

+∇ FindFile ∇

+R← {p} FindFile desc

+- P is the namespace result of the ‘specifyParams’ function.
+P is optional.
+- R is the result of the function.
+R is the full path of the file.
+- Desc is a description or instructions for the user.
+This message will be associated with the file input button

+∇ DisplaySVG ∇

+{p} DisplaySVG svg

+- P is the namespace result of the ‘specifyParams’ function.
+P is optional.
+- svg is the actual svg of the image.
+This can be easily be obtained from a sharpplot image by the RenderSvg method.

 ∇ PickDate ∇

 R←{p} PickDate labels